Addison Lee: Acquisitions

 In 2021, Addison Lee acquired black taxi operator ComCab London, making it the largest private hire and taxi company in London.

 In 2023, Addison Lee acquired London-based private hire fleet operator Green Tomato Cars, an acquisition that followed their 2021 commitment to fully electric operations.

 Technology

-Addison Lee incorporates advanced technology to manage its fleet and operations, using driver PDAs, GPS tracking and text messaging for efficiency.

-The company's focus on reducing emissions was recognised with it won the "Best Large Private Sector Fleet" award at the Energy Saving Trust Fleet Hero Awards 2011.
-Addison Lee participates in the "Green500" initiative, which aims to reduce carbon emissions across London.
+The company won the "Best Large Private Sector Fleet" award at the Energy Saving Trust Fleet Hero Awards 2011.

-Addison Lee's software platform, developed in partnership with Haulmont Technology, has been applied in other industries.
-For example, the company's technology was used by JBW, an enforcement agency.
+Addison Lee's software platform, developed in partnership with Haulmont Technology, has been used by JBW, an enforcement agency.

 Accessibility

 In October 2015, Addison Lee introduced CycleCab, a service allowing up to two passengers to travel in a cab with one bicycle.

 Controversies

-In April 2012, Addison Lee's chairman John Griffin instructed all of its drivers to begin using bus lanes, against the will of Transport for London.
+In April 2012, Addison Lee's chairman John Griffin instructed all of its drivers to begin using bus lanes illegally.
 Griffin argued that allowing only licensed black taxis to use the lanes was "unfair discrimination".
 Griffin also secured a judicial review against Hackney Carriage legislation saying it was archaic.

 John Griffin said the firm would "indemnify any fines or payments" that the firm's drivers would incur.
 In April 2012 the High Court ruled that Addison Lee could not encourage or instruct its drivers to use bus lanes.

 In the April 2012 edition of Addison Lee's corporate magazine Add Lib, John Griffin used his editorial piece to voice his opinion that collisions with cyclists were unavoidable, and not the fault of his drivers.
 He concluded: "It is time for us to say to cyclists, ‘You want to join our gang, get trained and pay up’."
-This has caused a reaction from London's cycling community, including the London Cycling Campaign, CTC, Levenes Cycle and the London Fixed-Gear and Single-Speed forum, who have started taking action boycotting Addison Lee cabs by leaving negative reviews on the company's iPhone app, organizing protests, and calling for people to lobby their companies to stop their Addison Lee accounts.
+This has caused a reaction from London's cycling community, including the London Cycling Campaign, CTC, Levenes Cycle and the London Fixed-Gear and Single-Speed forum, who have started taking action boycotting Addison Lee cabs by leaving negative reviews on the company's iPhone app, organising protests, and calling for people to lobby their companies to stop their Addison Lee accounts.

 Dr. Belinda Web started an e-petition with HM Government to have Addison Lee's license withdrawn.
 This caused a reaction from London's cycling community, including the London Cycling Campaign.

 On 26 April 2012, the Chief Procurement Officer confirmed that the UK Government (OP71) contract with Addison Lee would be terminated at the end of April 2012.

 In 2015, following reports that a small number of Addison Lee drivers had kicked same-sex couples out of their cars, the company introduced a diploma for its drivers, which includes equality training.

 In September 2017, Addison Lee lost a tribunal case brought by Leigh Day, which sought to grant employees rights such as the minimum wage and holiday pay.